 The old part of the village surrounding the Village Green has evolved over the centuries with the addition and replacement of buildings but is largely in the same layout pattern originating as an agricultural community.
-This area is mainly small extensions have been made in the village.
-Indeed, one of the commendable aspects of the conservation area is that it comprises such a variety of buildings, from years ago, to the attractive Victorian terrace running along the southern edge of The Green, interspersed with buildings which, generally, have been in sympathy with the original buildings blending with the general character.
+This area is mainly covered by the Conservation Area although small extensions have been made in the centre and to the east of the main village.
+Indeed, one of the commendable aspects of the conservation area is that it comprises such a variety of buildings, from four of the original farmsteads built many years ago, to the attractive Victorian terrace running along the southern edge of The Green, interspersed with buildings which, generally, have been in sympathy with the original buildings blending with the all character.